Tips for Staying Alert

 Nasal spray antihistamines are also somewhat less likely to make you sleepy, since they target nasal passages directly rather than sending medicine throughout your body in the bloodstream.
 These are available only by prescription.

-Don’t drink alcohol when taking antihistamines; it will increase the sedation.
+Don’t drink alcohol when taking antihistamines, as it will increase the sedation.

 What about antihistamines in cold and flu medications?